-All CSTRs have training capability today, but the types of training and capacity vary.
+All CSTRs have training some capability today, but the types of training and capacity vary.
 The CSTR Program Office is actively coordinating with host installations and commands, preparing site development plans, procuring equipment, and establishing operational capability for each site.
+Tyndall and Ft.
+Bliss CSTRs have reached initial operating capability and have demonstrated the capacity to support multiple Air Task Force (ATF) training events.
 With current CSTR capacity, AFIMSC is primarily focused on supporting training and certifications events for ATFs in FY2025 and DCWs in FY2026.
 AFIMSC is also developing processes and courses to help units plan, prepare and execute unit-led events on CSTR sites.